tylerstruntz/ZipCodeDataBase/README.md

 # ZipCodeDataBase
-this is a zip code database
+This is a Zip Code Database which uses a sequence set of blocks.
+This database is built on a B+ tree structure.